How Is Lithium Mined And Processed

 Lithium is a critical mineral for the green energy transition, and its supply chain is becoming increasingly important from a geopolitical perspective.
 The majority of lithium production is currently concentrated in a few countries, raising concerns about supply security.

 Governments around the world are taking steps to secure their access to lithium.
-This includes investing in domestic lithium production, forging partnerships with other countries, and developing policies to encourage battery recycling.
+Plus, this includes investing in domestic lithium production, forging partnerships with other countries, and developing policies to encourage battery recycling.
 The geopolitical landscape of lithium is likely to become more complex in the coming years as countries compete for access to this critical resource.

 Tips and Expert Advice